Rainbow connectivity of randomly perturbed graphs: Introduction

 Anastos and Frieze \cite{AF} examined random edge-colorings of perturbed graphs.
-Let $G^r_{H, m}$ be the graph $G_{H,m}$ equipped with an $r$-edge-coloring where the edge-colors are independently and uniformly selected from $[r]$ (in this way the coloring need not be proper).
-In \cite{AF} it was shown that for a linear number of edges $m$ and number of colors $r \geq (120 + 20 \log \delta)n$ suffice in order for $G^r_{H,m}$ to have rainbow-Hamilton cycle.
+Let $G^r_{H, m}$ be the graph $G_{H,m}$ equipped with an $r$-edge-coloring where the colors of the edges are independently and uniformly selected from $[r]$ (in this way the coloring need not be proper).
+In \cite{AF} it was shown that a linear number of edges $m$ and number of colors $r \geq (120 - 20 \log \delta)n$ suffice for $G^r_{H,m}$ to have a rainbow-Hamilton cycle w.h.p.
 Later Aigner-Horev and Hefetz \cite{AH} improved the value of $r$ to the asymptotically best-possible $(1+o(1))n$.
+Very recently Katsamaktsis and Letzter \cite{KL} showed that the optimal number of colors $n$ suffices.

-An edge-colored graph is {\it rainbow connected} if there is a rainbow path (i.e., each edge has a distinct color) path between every pair of vertices.
+An edge-colored graph is {\it rainbow connected} if there is a rainbow path (i.e., each edge has a distinct color) between every pair of vertices.
 Rainbow connectivity has been studied in graphs in general as well as in the standard Erd\H os-R\'enyi random graph model.
 Typically, the question is to find the minimum $r$ such that a graph $G$ has an $r$-edge-coloring such that $G$ is rainbow connected.
 In this case we say that $G$ has {\it rainbow connection number} $r$.
 This parameter was introduced by Chartrand, Johns, McKeon and Zhang \cite{CJMZ}.
-For survey of rainbow connectivity in graphs see Li and Sun \cite{LS}.
+For a survey of rainbow connectivity in graphs, see Li and Sun \cite{LS}.

 In random graphs the goal is to determine a threshold on the edge probability $p$ such that w.h.p.\ $G(n,p)$ has rainbow connection number $r$.
-Caro, Lev, Roditty, Tuza and Yuster \cite{CLRTY} showed that $p = \sqrt{\frac{\log n}{n}}$ is a sharp threshold for rainbow connection number $r=2$ and He and Liang \cite{HL} proved that $\frac{(\log n)^{1/r}}{n^{1-1/r}}$ is a sharp threshold for $r=3$.
-A further refinement of the threshold for $r\geq 3$ was given by Heckel and Riordan \cite{HR}.
+Caro, Lev, Roditty, Tuza and Yuster~\cite{CLRTY} showed that $p = \sqrt{\frac{\log n}{n}}$ is a sharp threshold for rainbow connection number $r=2$ and He and Liang~\cite{HL} proved that $\frac{(\log n)^{1/r}}{n^{1-1/r}}$ is a sharp threshold for $r\geq 3$.
+A further refinement for $r\geq 3$ was given by Heckel and Riordan~\cite{HR}.

-In a perturbed graph $G_{H, m}^r$, Anastos and Frieze \cite{AF} proved that if $r\geq 7 $ and $m=\omega (1)$ then with high probability $G_{H, m}^r$ is rainbow connected.
+In a perturbed graph $G_{H, m}^r$, Anastos and Frieze \cite{AF} proved that if $r\geq 7 $ and $m=\omega (1)$, then with high probability $G_{H, m}^r$ is rainbow connected.
 Moreover, they showed the following.